dr-yst/org-x/dev-docs/activeContext.md

   - ✅ Implemented frontend caching with async/await patterns for optimal performance
   - ✅ Updated component architecture to eliminate documentMap prop dependency
   - ✅ Enhanced type safety with Tauri-Specta integration for document operations
+- ✅ **COMPLETED Issue #11: Integrate File Monitoring with User Settings System**
+  - ✅ Extended user settings model with monitored_paths and parse_overrides fields
+  - ✅ Implemented serialization/deserialization using Tauri Store plugin for cross-platform persistence
+  - ✅ Created comprehensive CRUD methods for monitored paths and parse overrides
+  - ✅ Added path validation logic with existence checks and type validation
+  - ✅ Integrated with existing file monitoring system with directory scanning capabilities
+  - ✅ Created complete set of Tauri commands for frontend settings management
+  - ✅ Generated TypeScript bindings for all settings data structures and operations
+  - ✅ Implemented graceful fallback to hardcoded paths when no settings configured

 ### Recent Decisions
 - Adopted shadcn-svelte as UI component library